-If you wish to tender your original notes and you cannot deliver such notes, the letter of transmittal or any other required documents to the exchange agent before the expiration date, you may tender your original notes according to the guaranteed delivery procedures set forth in "The Exchange Offer--Guaranteed Delivery Procedures."
+If you wish to tender your outstanding notes and you cannot deliver such notes, the letter of transmittal or any other required documents to the exchange agent before the expiration date, you may tender your outstanding notes according to the guaranteed delivery procedures set forth in "The Exchange Offer--Guaranteed Delivery Procedures."

 Withdrawal Rights.....

 Tenders may be withdrawn at any time before 9:00 a.m., New York City time, on the expiration date.

-Acceptance of Original Notes and Delivery of Exchange Notes...
+Acceptance of Outstanding Notes and Delivery of Exchange Notes......

-Subject to certain conditions, we will accept for exchange any and all original notes which are properly tendered in the exchange offer before 9:00 a.m., New York City time, on the expiration date.
+Subject to certain conditions, we will accept for exchange any and all outstanding notes which are properly tendered in the exchange offer before 9:00 a.m., New York City time, on the expiration date.
 The exchange notes will be delivered promptly after the expiration date.
-See "The Exchange Offer--Terms of the Exchange
+See "The Exchange Offer--Terms of the Exchange Offer.'

-Certain Federal Income Tax
+Certain Federal Income Tax Consi ideration 15